 Bio-identical hormones can be extracted from a number of natural sources, for example, plants such as Mexican Wild Yam.
 The extract from Mexican Wild Yam is called Diosgenin and once extracted, this extract is converted into the exact molecular structure that women naturally produce.
 The bio-identical estrogens are 17 beta-estradiol, estrone, and estriol.
 Bio-identical progesterone is simply progesterone.

-Why are bio-identical hormones a better option than HRT?
+Why are bio-identical hormones a better option than synthetic HRT?

-Aside from the known health risks of Hormone Replacement Therapy, HRT is what you could call ‘off-the-shelf’ medication.
-Unlike bioidentical hormones, the strength of HRT can be too low or too high for your symptoms, potentially bringing on unwanted side effects or simply being ineffective.
+Aside from the known health risks of synthetic Hormone Replacement Therapy, pharmaceutically made HRT is what you could call ‘off-the-shelf’ medication.
+Unlike compounded bioidentical hormones, the strength of HRT can be too low or too high for your symptoms, potentially bringing on unwanted side effects or simply being ineffective.

-With bioidentical hormones, doctors can prescribe you a biochemically identical hormone specifically compounded for you by a compounding pharmacy.
+With compounded bioidentical hormones, doctors can prescribe you a biochemically identical hormone specifically compounded for you by a compounding pharmacy.
 This means you take the lowest dose that will prove effective in treating your specific symptoms.
-Why pump yourself with hormones you don’t need, if you can have the right treatment tailor made?
+Doctors at AMC use both bio-identical and compounded hormone replacement therapy so you get the right treatment dose to alleviate your symptoms.

 With bio-identical hormones you can: